-EDGE sees the gallery and museum venue as a new era of exposition for emerging designers.
+EDGE champions the gallery and museum venue as a new era of exposition for emerging designers.

 Fashion is an expression and designers are artists.
 Shows can be curated with a collective vision of both a historical context and a relevance to contemporary culture.
 The Met and V&A are landmark institutions that exhibit fashion, but the opportunity is to bring this concept into the mainstream for both the public and the fashion industry.